angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 Every Angular project that talks to a backend faces the same repetitive pain: writing boilerplate code to interact with REST endpoints.
 HTTP clients, models, DTOs, error handling, and keeping everything in sync when the API changes - it adds up fast and slows teams down.

-Wouldn’t it be great if all of that could be automated?
+Wouldn't it be great if all of that could be automated?

-That’s exactly what **API code generators** do.
+That's exactly what **API code generators** do.
 They take your OpenAPI specification and generate fully-typed, ready-to-use client code: consistently, reliably, and within seconds.
 No more hand-written HTTP services.
 No more copy-pasting types.